drexed/lite-ruby/docs/TIME.md

 `elapse`
 ------
-Returns if a string includes a set of string(s).
+Returns the amount of time taken to execute a block.

 ```ruby
 Time.elapse { sleep 1 } #=> 1.00005465